On the existence and regularity of local times: Proofs

 and the second derivative is given by

 Similarly, the third derivative is given by

 Taking iterated derivatives gives us

-where each $H_h^{(k)}(j_1,\ldots,j_h)$ consists of (tensor) products of iterated derivatives of the form $DZ_{j}$, with total of $h$ different indices in $Z_j$ and $k$ derivatives in total.
-By the second inequality in \cite[p.
-2585]{baudoin}, for each term $DZ_j$ and higher order derivatives we have the bound
+where each $A_h^{(k)}(j_1,\ldots,j_h)$ consists of (tensor) products of iterated derivatives of the form $DZ_{j}$, with a total of $h$ different indices in $Z_j$ and with a total of $k$ derivatives.
+Indeed, observe that it holds